 In Northeast Indiana, we not only invest in our businesses but we also invest in tomorrow’s talent today.
 By coupling our certified training programs with higher-education degrees specific to design & craftsmanship, we work to ensure that your company has the talent it needs to do business.

 Arts United’s Creative Economic Impact Report shows that 84 percent of creatives have a certificate or degree.

-Ivy Tech Community College-Northeast provides dual credit opportunities to 2,822 students in 35 high schools in Northeast Indiana.
+Ivy Tech Community College-Northeast provides dual credit opportunities to 6,250 students in 51 high schools and Career Center Partners in Northeast Indiana.